Home › Blog › 24 Different Types of Survey Methods With Types & Examples

 • Which other options did you consider before choosing [product name]?

-4. Net Promoter Score (NPS) survey
+4. Net Promoter Score (NPS) Survey

 Have you been asked the likelihood of promoting your favorite brand to your friends or family on a number scale?
 If yes, then you already know what an NPS survey is.